MichaelCurrin/code-cookbook/recipes/terraform/README.md

 Note that `terraform plan` will fail because of lack of required parameters.

 But you resource can look something like this with parameters.
+Even if your parameters are wrong, at least you can import the remote resource into state.
+Then run a plan to see what is on the remote resource and use that diff to build your TF code.

 - `main.tf`
     ```terraform